Smoking in Turkey: Public knowledge and opinion

+Tobacco control

+Turkey follows the WHO Framework Convention on Tobacco Control and uses MPOWER strategies.

 The sales of outdoor heaters have increased because entertainment venues provide heated outdoor seating for smokers.

 In July 2009 a customer shot and killed the owner of a restaurant in the southwestern town of Saruhanli because he was angry that his cigarettes had been confiscated.

 A member of the state media watchdog commented on the television blurring in 2010: "Hülya Alphas said the blurring effect being employed so frequently works against the ban because it increases attention attracted to smoking by disrupting the concentration of viewers."